linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/09 Empirical Evidence FX Rates.md

 We have so far considered the exchange rate literature from a predominately theoretical viewpoint, but the

-exchange rate !eld has also been rich in empirical research.
+exchange rate field has also been rich in empirical research.
 Apart from investigations into the validity of PPP

 theory which we examined in Chapter 6, empirical research on exchange rates has addressed three other key